Gaining clarity

 In the last chapter, we talked about creating a methodology to help structure your decision-making process.
 As you looked at your options and started making some comparisons, you likely came up against some things that you’re unsure about.

-Maybe, for instance, you imagine that a career path could be impactful but don’t know how many people you could actually help or if this work would make a significant difference in the world.
-Or you like the idea of a job but you aren’t sure if the day-to-day tasks would actually stimulate enough to sustain motivation.
-Or you think you’d be really great in a different career path that you haven’t tried, but you don’t have enough similar work experience to feel confident in switching fields.
-Without having clarity on these uncertainties, it’s hard to make an informed decision about your next best step.
+For example, you might be unsure about how many people you could help with a particular career or whether the work would make a significant impact.
+You might like the idea of a job but wonder if the day-to-day tasks would keep you motivated.
+Or maybe you think you’d excel in a different career path, but you’re uncertain about switching fields due to a lack of similar experience.
+Without clarity on these uncertainties, it’s hard to make an informed decision about your next steps.

 In this chapter, we’ll discuss how to identify, prioritize, and resolve some of the major uncertainties you have about taking your next career step.
 By the end of it, you should have an idea of what types of questions you might want to focus on and what kinds of actions would help to clarify your decision.